planetary-social/planetary-ios/Pods/ZendeskSDK/README.md

-:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:
+:warning: *This Repository has been deprecated, please go to [here](https://github.com/zendesk/support_sdk_ios) for the Zendesk Support SDK* :warning:

 # Zendesk Mobile SDK for iOS